NeuroTechX/moabb/CONTRIBUTING.md

 1. Don't forget to fix issues from `pre-commit` pipeline (either add changes made by hooks or fix them manually in case of `flake8`)
 1. Push to the branch: `git push origin my-new-feature`
 1. Submit a pull request.
-Make sure it is based on the `master` branch when submitting! :D
+Make sure it is based on the `develop` branch when submitting!
+   :D
 1. Don't forget to update the
    [what's new](http://moabb.neurotechx.com/docs/whats_new.html) and
    [documentation](http://moabb.neurotechx.com/docs/index.html) pages if needed